 2. Social Relationships

 As mentioned above, the concept of social interaction is a real challenge to students on the spectrum.
-The inability to properly interpret non verbal cues, tone, lack of eye contact and the rigid approach to dialogue makes it incredibly difficult for a child to build bonds and social relationships with others.
-Jiu jitsu can build a common interest that is shared with others.
-This opens a bridge and foundation for children with Autism to build social relationships with other based around the common interest of the sport itself.
+The inability to properly interpret non-verbal cues, tone, lack of eye contact and the rigid approach to dialogue makes it incredibly difficult for a child to build bonds and social relationships with others.
+Jiu-jitsu can build a common interest that is shared with others.
+This opens a bridge and foundation for children with Autism to build social relationships with others based around the common interest of the sport itself.

-This is true of all who study Jiu jitsu but is especially true for children with autism.
-Children with autism face a great deal of challenges, not just in terms of social activity but also academics.
+This is true of all who study Jiu-jitsu but is especially true for children with autism.
+Children with autism face many challenges, not just in terms of social activity but also academics.
 They can be especially aware of these challenges, which can have a profound effect on their self-confidence.
-JiuJitsu is a fantastic way to build confidence in children, especially those with autism.
-This confidence is the corner stone to self-defense.
+Jiu-Jitsu is a fantastic way to build confidence in children, especially those with autism.
+This confidence is the cornerstone to self-defence.
 When one is confident it shows in how they act and behave.
 In a school atmosphere, where bullying can be a major issue, the bully seeks out those students who look like easy targets.
 Unfortunately, students with autism tend to be seen as easy targets by bullies.
-However, the confidence that the child gains from their training and being part of the team shines through and bullies tend to shy away from them in favor of easier targets.
+However, the confidence that the child gains from their training and being part of the team shines through and bullies tend to shy away from them in favour of easier targets.

 4. Sensory sensitivities, such as noise, light, clothing or food

 Sensory overload is a common problem for children with autism.
-This can manifest in a variety of ways, whether it is aversion to noise, dislike of bright lighting, inability to digest certain types of food or intense dislike for the smells associated with different things.
+This can manifest in a variety of ways, whether it is an aversion to noise, dislike of bright lighting, inability to digest certain types of food or intense dislike for the smells associated with different things.
 This can create a real challenge for these children in everyday life, where the constant distractions can be almost too much for them to handle.
-Jiu jitsu is a great way to assist these kids in learning to cope with difficult and uncomfortable situations.
-Through Jiu jitsu they come into contact with constant challenges, whether it is escaping from a control position, sweeping an opponent or simply trying to figure out what to do next whilst under pressure.
-Learning to deal with these challenges and problem solving can greatly increase the child’s capacity to deal with their own sensory challenges.
+Jiu-jitsu is a great way to assist these kids in learning to cope with difficult and uncomfortable situations.
+Through Jiu-jitsu they come into contact with constant challenges, whether it is escaping from a control position, sweeping an opponent or simply trying to figure out what to do next whilst under pressure.
+Learning to deal with these challenges and problem-solving can greatly increase the child’s capacity to deal with their own sensory challenges.

 5. Communication Difficulties

 Kids with autism have major problems with developing speech and understanding social language.
-They also struggle greatly with eye contact or use of gestures in social contexts.
-Jiu jitsu provides numerous chances for one on one social interaction with coaches and training partners in an open and accepting environment.
+They also struggle greatly with eye contact or the use of gestures in social contexts.
+Jiu-jitsu provides numerous chances for one on one social interaction with coaches and training partners in an open and accepting environment.
 BJJ is much more informal and casual when compared to other martial arts.
-Individual expression and an inquisitive mindset is not only accepted but encouraged.
+Individual expression and an inquisitive mindset are not only accepted but encouraged.
 This is ideal for kids with autism.